Article

 How Does an Elevator Leveling Sensor Work?

-An elevator that stops even slightly above or below the floor can create safety risks.
-This is why elevator leveling sensors are essential in modern elevator systems.
+An elevator leveling sensor is the device that tells the elevator control system when the car has reached the correct floor height.
+An elevator that stops even slightly above or below the floor can create safety and accessibility risks—which is why elevator leveling sensors are essential in modern elevator systems.

 By providing real-time position feedback to the elevator control system, leveling sensors help: